dnum-mi/basegun-ml/MLpackages/basegun_ml/README.md

 ```
 ### Variables description
-<li> <b>alarm_model</b> if the gun is one of the alarm model it returns "alarm weapon from model".
-If the gun has the PAK marking then alarm_model returns "alarm weapon PAK".
+<li> <b>alarm_model</b> if the gun is one of the alarm model it returns "Alarm_model".
+If the gun has the PAK marking then alarm_model returns "PAK" else it return "Not_alarm"

 <li> <b>quality_check</b> specify if the quality analysis is run before the text detection